Kenmore 21 Cu. Ft. Convertible Chest Freezer Review: Storage Capacity, Efficiency, and Versatility for 2026

 FeatureDetails

-Freezer TypeConvertible chest freezer with dual lid design
+Freezer TypeConvertible chest freezer

-Total Capacity21 cubic feet (595 liters)
+Total Capacity21 cubic feet (595L)

-Cooling TechnologyManual defrost system with dual lid insulation
+Cooling TechnologyManual defrost, dual lid design

-Noise LevelModerate operational noise
+Noise LevelStandard operational noise (no specific decibel rating)

 Kenmore 21 Cu.
 Ft.
 (595L) Convertible Chest Freezer/Refrigerator, Garage-Ready, Dual Lids, Keyed Safety Locks, LED Lights, Easy-Rolling Wheels, Manual Defrost, White, For Hunting Cabin Garage Cottage